Simulator

 • specific input parameters,

-• the selected channel: App (RWD), Native, IB inline, IB popup or in a new browser tab.
+• selected channel: App (RWD), Native, IB inline, IB popup, or in a new browser tab.

-In the App and Native channels there is also the possibility to indicate a specific device for simulation.
-Additionally, for Native the API calls for the given application are presented.
+In the App and Native channels, it is also possible to specify a specific device for simulation.
+Additionally, for Native, API calls are displayed for the given application.

-To start the application simulator, select the option from the Eximee Designer navigation bar Simulator.
+To launch the application simulator, select the option Simulator.

 Setting input parameters

-The form located at the top of the module allows you to start the application with the selected parameters.
+The form at the top of the module allows you to launch the application with selected parameters.

-2. Environment - the environment on which the tested application is located.
+2. Environment - environment on which the tested application is located.

-3. Application - the name of the tested application; if the value is empty, the simulator will display a list of available applications (for the App, Native, New Tab channels) or a default, predefined application (for the IB inline and IB popup channels).
+3. Application - name of the tested application; if the value is empty, the simulator will display a list of available applications (for App, Native, New Tab channels) or the default, predefined application (for IB inline and IB popup channels).

-4. User identifier - allows you to enter a user identifier for which a session key will be fetched and added to the URL when showing the simulator.
-If the field is empty, the key will not be fetched.
+4. User identifier - allows you to enter the user identifier for which the session key will be retrieved and added to the URL when the simulator is displayed.
+If the field is empty, the key will not be retrieved.

-5. Parameters paths (query parameters) - a field allowing you to define parameters that will be appended to the path (e.g. source=ib).
+5. Parameters path (query parameters) - a field allowing you to define parameters that will be appended to the path (e.g. source=ib).

-6. The App - launches the simulator in the desktop (app) channel.
+6. The App - launches the simulator in the desktop channel (app).

 7. The Native - launches the simulator in the native application channel.